 Isola Bella with its famous white peacocks, sculpted garden, and sweeping views was originally a barren rock until count Carlo III and his son Vitaliano chose it as the location for a summer palace now turned museum.
 Reminiscent of a wedding cake, meticulously-groomed garden terraces rise up 10 levels providing sweeping panoramic views of Lago Maggiore.

 Isola dei Pescatori (Fishermen’s Island)

 As the only inhabited island, Isola dei Pescatori is a small fishing village with almost as many restaurants (15) as residents (20ish) making it the perfect mid-day spot for lunch.
 A stop at Ristorante Casabella includes a terrace view and the fresh pasta including my favorite, a delicate squid ink ravioli stuffed with cuttlefish.

 Isola Madre (Mother Island)

-The wild gardens of Isola Madre, the largest of the three islands, provides the perfect post-meal stroll.
-Colorful peacocks, hens, and pheasants roam the gardens freely posing and squawking much to visitor’s delight.
+The wild gardens of Isola Madre, the largest of the three islands, provide the perfect post-meal stroll.
+Colorful peacocks, hens, and pheasants roam the gardens freely posing and squawking much to visitors’ delight.